Cleaning Services Prices

 Do I need to provide cleaning products?

 Most professional cleaning companies supply their own products and equipment.
-Some cleaners offer a discount if you supply your own products (typically $10–$20 less per visit).
-If you have specific product preferences — eco-friendly, fragrance-free, or particular brands — discuss this when booking.
-For end of lease cleans, professional-grade products are generally required for the bond-back guarantee.
+If you have specific product preferences — eco-friendly, fragrance-free, or particular brands — discuss that before booking.
+For end-of-lease cleans, confirm whether specialist degreasers, carpet equipment, or mould treatment are included in the quoted scope.

 How much does carpet steam cleaning cost?